Ave Caesar (board game)

 Ave Caesar is a board game published in 1989 by Ravensburger.

 Contents

-Ave Caesar is a game in which a three lap chariot race involves playing cards and moving the distance.
+Ave Caesar is a game in which cards determine the distance players move in the three laps of a chariot race.

 Reception

-Brian Walker reviewed Ave Caesar for Games International magazine, and gave it 2 stars out of 5, and stated that "Our normal definition for a two star rating is 'only if you are interested in the subject'.
+Brian Walker reviewed Ave Caesar for Games International magazine, and gave it 2 stars out of 5, and stated that "Our normal definition for a two-star rating is 'only if you are interested in the subject'.
 In this case modify that to read: 'only if you have designed a similar game yourself and are looking for some decent components'."